gabeklein/expressive-mvc/README.md

 <h2 id="concept-lazy">Subscription based "lazy" updating</h2>

 Controllers use a subscription model to decide when to render.
-Through automatic subscription, components will **only** update for changes to values which are accessed on the first render.
+Through automatic subscription, components will **only** update for changes to values which are actually accessed.

 > Here `LazyComponent` will not update when `bar` does change, because it *seems* to only access `foo` here.